shashika8088/Found-It/README.md

 # Found-It

 **Found-It** is a modern, single-page application (SPA) that serves as a digital bulletin board for lost and found items.
 Built with React and TypeScript, it features a clean, responsive, and dynamic UI, enriched with animations and AI-powered functionality.
+View: https://found-it-vert.vercel.app/

 ## Features